 The slight detour to the Silo Art (pictured above) is well signposted and will only add 5 minutes to the driving time to the trip.
 If the artwork doesn’t interest you, the views from the lookout in the same location is also worthwhile to see the contrasting landscapes that make up the Murray River from a different perspective after driving alongside the river since well before Mildura.

 Nuriootpa/Barossa Valley, SA

 Nuriootpa/Barossa Valley is where the Sturt Highway turns into a proper dual carriage motorway taking you all the way into the heart of Adelaide.

 It also makes for a good spot final spot to make quick to detour to take in a small part of the famous wine region before making the final hour of the drive into Adelaide.

 The Barossa Valley features an abundance of vineyards including Penfolds and Wolf Blass.
 While the region as a whole as plenty to offer as a destination of its own that probably deserves it’s own guide exclusively.
 I’ll get to that at some point.

-That wraps up my picks for the best places to stop along the Sturt Highway between Sydney and Adelaide to help you in planning your trip.
+That wraps up the best places to stop along the Sturt Highway between Sydney and Adelaide to help you in planning your trip.